TIY-Durham/2015-FALL-FEE/07--The-Last-Cascade/README.md

 #### ViewModeSwitch

-Aim for the following targets:

-* Clicking switches the `"active"` button.
-* Now make a _Function_ that does that.
+Now we'll tackle `ViewModeSwitch`.
+Like the [original](http://tympanus.net/codrops/2013/07/01/view-mode-switch/),  What `events` do you think you'll be using?

+For this assignment, your first task will be to focus on the button.
+Using the `click` event, how can you switch the `"active"` button?
+Got that?
+Now make a _function_ that does that.

-* Click to switch the grid layout to a list.
-* Click to switch the list layout to a grid.
+Almost there!
+Now write the code that switches the grid layout to a list, then the list layout to a grid.
+Welcome to the Grid!

 #### MultiColumnForm

 Remember the `MultiColumnForm`?
 If you cleaned house last night, you should have an empty `scripts.js` folder for it all ready to be filled with code.
-Remember, you can get hints in the checklist above.

-Aim for the following targets:

-* Capture the form submission with JavaScript
-* Then output the form data to the console
+For this challenge, you'll focus on the JavaScript that would make [MultiColumnForm](http://tympanus.net/codrops/2013/06/06/responsive-multi-column-form/) take a user's input and turn it into output.
+You need to find a way to capture input from the form.
+You then want to output that input to the console using `console.log`.

+This is a tough problem, so do some thinking.
+You'll also have to search the [MDN](https://developer.mozilla.org/en-US/docs/Web/Events) for the correct `event`.

 When turning in this assignment, make sure you put your `scripts.js` code in the repo, but _also_ put the result of the output as a comment in your _WIP Branch_.